benbrownlie/PhysicsPlayground/README.md

 ## Gameplay
 You play as Unity-Chan, your goal is to make it through the obstacle course.

+Avoid touching the swinging hammers and rotating spikes as they will kill you.

 At the end of the course is a small shooting gallery to test out different types of projectiles.

 ## Controls